-SECTION - D
+Part - IV

-Explain in detail

-- (1) Explain the characteristics of a microprocessor. - (2) How the read and write operations are performed by a processor?
-Explain. - (3) Arrange the memory devices in ascending order based on the access time. - (4) Explain the types of ROM.
+(1) Explain the characteristics of a microprocessor.

+(2) How the read and write operations are performed by a processor?
+Explain.

+(3) Arrange the memory devices in ascending order based on the access time.

+(4) Explain the types of ROM.

-CIALAO Computer hardware The physical parts or components of a computer, such as the CPU, mother board, monitor, keyboard, etc. Intel Intel Corporation is an American multinational corporation and technology company involving in hardware manufacturing, especially mother board and processors Silicon chip Silicon chip is an integrated , set of electronic circuits on one small flat piece of semiconductor material, silicon.
+The physical parts or components of a computer such as Computer hardware The physical parts of components of a computer, such as the CPU, mother board, monitor, keyboard, etc. Intel Intel Corporation is an American multinational corporation and technology company involving in hardware manufacturing, especially mother board and processors Silicon chip Silicon chip is an integrated, set of electronic circuits on one small flat piece of semiconductor material, silicon.
 Multipurpose Multipurpose is several purpose Address bus Address bus is a collection of wires that carry the address as bits Data bus Data bus is a collection of wires to carry data in bits Control bus Control bus is a control line/collection of wires to control the operations/functions Arithmetic operations Arithmetic operations are the mathematical operations on data like add, subtract etc Data Transfer Data Transfer means moving data from one component to another Logical operations Logical operations are the operations on binary/Boolean data like AND, OR , NOT Bidirectional Bidirectional means both the directions/ways Unidirectional Unidirectional means only one direction Access time Access time is the time delay or latency between a request to an electronic system, and the access being completed or the requested data returned